 Rhondda Cynon Taf offers support through the Governor Support Team.
 The Governor Support Team provides a clerking service for Primary and Special Schools.
 This experienced team provides high quality advice and support to the governing bodies of Rhondda Cynon Taf, together with a comprehensive training programme.

 A governor’s term of office lasts for four years.
 You would be expected to attend three Governing Body meetings per year, one each term.

 Applying to be a governor

 View governor vacancies and make your application online!

 Training for Governors

-A comprehensive training programme is offered to governors to assit them in their role.
+A comprehensive training programme is offered to governors to assist them in their role.

-View governor training courses on offer for the Autumn Term.
+View governor training courses on offer for this Term.